centreon/centreon-broker/doc/release_notes/broker20.04.rst

 =============
 Broker does not need Qt anymore.

+Lua
+===

+New function to decode a Json string into a Lua table.

 Json
 =====
 Switch from Xml config to Json.
 We used json11 toolkit, and remove